chloealbright/todo-list/README.md

 ```
 This application allows users to keep track of their day to day tasks.
 Users can add, edit, delete, and move items created on the list.
 Each tab represents the project name.
 Users can create multiple tabs and fill the project name as the tab header.
 There are 5 color choices for the header tabs.
-Users can set the status to completed, delayed, or in progress.
+Once completed, users can check off the task which is moved to a completed tab.

 Used: HTML, CSS, JavaScript
 ```